Alison D. HawthornePrincipal | Fraud

 - U.S. District Court for the Middle District of Alabama (2011)

 - U.S. District Court for the Southern District of Alabama (2011)

 - Alabama State Bar

-- Montgomery County Bar Association- Young Lawyers Section (Vice President)
+- Montgomery County Bar Association- Young Lawyers Section (President)

 - Alabama Association for Justice

 - Montgomery County Association for Justice (Board of Directors)

 - The Hugh Maddox American Inn of Court

 - Beasley Allen Fraud Section Lawyer of the Year 2014 & 2015

 - Faulkner University's Thomas Goode Jones School of Law (J.D.
 2010)